 The requirements for the degree of Doctor of Jurisprudence are:

-- For students who entered law school before 2019, successful completion of all first-year required courses plus an additional 82 quarter units of elective coursework (111 total units)
+- For students who entered law school before 2019, successful completion of all first-year required courses plus an additional 82 quarter units of elective coursework (111 total units);

 - For students who entered law school in 2019 or later, successful completion of all first-year required courses plus an additional 78 quarter units of elective coursework (111 total units);

-- For students who entered law school in 2016 or later, satisfaction of the experiential learning requirement;
+- Satisfaction of the experiential learning requirement;

 - Satisfaction of the ethics requirement;